 In the introduction, Pulido discusses how guidebooks select and interpret sites, representations that highlight certain perspectives while completely overlooking others.
 In order to offer an alternative narrative of a physical space, an explicit goal of the book, an appreciation for vernacular landscapes is required — landscapes of the ordinary and everyday.

 “If you look at most tour guides for L.A., they focus very heavily on the Westside and downtown,” Pulido pointed out.
 “Very few will extend to the San Gabriel Valley, let alone south L.A. or the San Fernando Valley.
 We were really striving for geographic diversity to cover all parts of the county.”

 Far afield of the glitz and glamor of Rodeo Drive and Hollywood Boulevard, the guide is filled with accounts of political struggle and marginalized sites of significance, some of which are quite shocking.
-One destination in El Monte is the housing complex where a group of 72 Thai immigrants were enslaved for up to four years as garment workers before being rescued in a federal police raid.
+One destination in El Monte is the housing complex where a group of 72 Thai immigrants were enslaved for nearly four years as garment workers before being rescued in a federal police raid.

 Existing residents were promised affordable new housing and residential priority.
 But not all Cold War-era Angelenos were interested in promoting affordable housing, and political tensions gave rise to a battle that lasted nearly a decade.
 Ultimately, the city’s police force, citing eminent domain, forcibly evicted residents and bulldozed the neighborhood.
 Adding insult to injury, opponents of the affordable housing development managed to shoot down the initiative, and the vacant land was eventually sold and built into Dodger Stadium.